2:011 Membership and Responsibilities of University Curriculum Committee

 Three members shall be appointed by the President, from among the full-time, tenured

 teaching faculty (including department chairpersons), for terms of three years each,

-All members shall have the rights of voice and vote.
+All members shall have the rights of voice and vote excluding ex officio members.

 Term of Office

-Committee.
-A person once having served as an elected member of the Committee shall not become eligible for elective membership again until twelve months have elapsed;
+person once having served as a member of the Committee shall not become eligible for membership again until twelve months have elapsed; except

-except that in the event of election or appointment to fill an unexpired term as the
+that in the event of selection or appointment to fill an unexpired term as the result

 Meeting and Quorum